-Phishing and malware alerts
+Phishing & malware alerts

-|The Website Ahead Contains Malware!||The site that you're trying to visit may install malware on your computer.
+- The site ahead contains malware – The site that you're trying to visit may install malware on your computer.

 - Danger: Malware Ahead! – The web page that you're trying to visit may have malware.

-|Reported Phishing Website Ahead!||The site that you’re trying to visit is suspected of being a phishing site.
+- Deceptive site ahead – The site that you’re trying to visit is suspected of being a phishing site.

 - Select Settings.

-- Click Show advanced settings and find the "Privacy" section.
+- Click Show advanced settings.

 To protect you from dangerous websites, Google maintains a list of websites that may put you at risk for malware or phishing.
 Google also analyzes website content and warns you if a site seems dangerous.
 Find out more about Google Safe Browsing.